trustwallet/blockatlas/mock/ext-api-data/README.md

 ## List files

-Use testdatatool to list data files and info about them:  `testdatatool list .`
+Use testdatatool to list data files and info about them:  `testdatatool list .` (or `go run testdatatool.go list .`)

 ## Add a new file